bahrus/carbon-copy/README.md

 </c-c>
 ```

-Templates can come from outside any shadow DOM if the value of from starts with a slash.
-If from has no slash, the search for the matching template is done within the shadow DOM of the c-c element.
+Templates can come from outside any shadow DOM if the value of "from" starts with a slash.
+If "from" has no slash, the search for the matching template is done within the shadow DOM of the c-c element.
 If from starts with "../" then the search is done one level up, etc.

 c-c can be used, combined with templ-mount, to provide an alternative to iron-pages.